Doctor of Nursing Practice (DNP) Program

 The mission of the Department of Graduate Nursing is to prepare nurse practitioners to provide quality, evidence-based care to improve the health care outcomes of individuals, families, communities and populations, particularly in rural and underserved areas.

-The DNP program is based on The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006) guidelines for the curriculum, and reflects a multidisciplinary design incorporating appropriate graduate level courses from other disciplines.
-This program is designed to guide Registered Nurses and APN professionals in the development of a higher level of leadership skill at the organizational and systems level of practice as change agents for improving health care outcomes that focus on the following essential elements:
+The DNP program is based on The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006) guidelines.
+This program is designed to guide professionals in the development of a higher level of at the organizational and systems level of practice as change agents for improving health care outcomes that focus on the following essential elements:

 I. Scientific Underpinnings for Practice